go-aah/docs/app-config.md

 ## Section: render { ... }

 ### default
-aah framework identifies the `Content-Type` value automatically.
-If `aah.Reply()` builder value is not set.
+aah framework identifies the `Content-Type` value automatically, when `aah.Reply()` builder Content-Type value is not set.
 It identifies in the order of:

   * Based on URL file extension, supported `.html`, `.htm`, `.json`, `.js`, `.xml` and `.txt`
   * Request Accept Header - Most Qualified one as per [RFC7321](https://tools.ietf.org/html/rfc7231#section-5.3)